wikiarena/wikiarena/README.md

 ## wall of shame
 show all examples of players cheating by selecting a next page that is not accessible from the current page

-“leaderboard” for most cheating attempts / rate
+"leaderboard" for most cheating attempts / rate